 How do you size a booster pump?

-To find the right booster pump for your application:
+To find the right size booster pump for your specific, ask these questions:

-- Figure out what you're looking for-- Do you have a two-story, four-bedroom, one-bathroom house?
+- Do you have a two-story, four-bedroom, one-bathroom house?

 - Are you moving water a significant distance?